Will Underfloor Heating Crack Tiles? Floor Covering Myths Explained

 Thermal shock is when a material is subjected to sudden changes in temperature and is unable to cope.
 Materials often become denser when frozen and expand when heated.
 If a cold material is subjected to a sudden change in temperature, the rapid heat expansion can stress it, causing it to break.

-These potential problems happen most from DIY installations and electric underfloor heating.
+These potential problems happen most from DIY installations and electric heating.
 Easyflow’s underfloor heating installers design and lay in a way that prevents cold and hot spots forming.
 We’ll also explain how to heat up your system for the first time in detail, to avoid thermal shock.

 Ill-Prepared Flooring

 Not accounting for these factors can result in moisture and areas of tension that would cause the screeding to crack, and the tiles to follow soon afterwards.
-If you use the best electric underfloor heating that doesn’t use screeding, it still needs to be levelled and cured sufficiently to ensure floors are even.

 Again, this is an issue that happens most often from DIY installations.

-With Easyflow, we ensure that floors are well-prepared prior to laying of pipes and screeding and afterwards.
+With Easyflow, we offer a floor preparation service both before and after the underfloor heating has been installed.
 We analyse site conditions thoroughly, such as floor depth and existing damp issues, and adjust where necessary.

 Tile Quality & Lifespan